 We are perfectly situated to grow a wide range of citrus cultivars.
 Our hot summer days are always tempered with cooling afternoon breezes off the sea.
 Winters are mild, but with warm days and cold nights, which induce fully coloured fruits with tender flesh.
 The best lemons in the world are grown at between 30 – 35 degrees N and S.

-Our valley, at 33 deg S is perfectly situated for the production of good quality lemons.
+Our valley, at 33 degrees S is perfectly situated for the production of good-quality lemons.
 An abundance of irrigation water allows us to water our trees when they need it.

 Cultivar